THE VESSEL

 Punta Espinoza (Fernandina Island)

-Our visitor site of Punta Espinoza is an amazing combination of barren landscapes and abundant wildlife.
-Spot hawks, penguins, marine iguanas, and the flightless cormorant.
+Our visitor site of Punta Espinoza offers a fantastic combination of barren landscapes and abundant wildlife.
+You can spot hawks, penguins, marine iguanas, and the flightless cormorant.

 DAY 5